Senior Lecturer, Acting

-As part of an exciting expansion plan, WAAPA will move into its brand-new world-class city campus in Yagan Square in the Perth CBD in 2025.
-This Creative Industries, Law, Business and Technology Campus will be where innovative thinkers, adaptive learners and global citizens meet to develop into the leaders of tomorrow.
-ECU’s CBD campus will bring together streams of teaching and research with unique synergies for growth and development.
+WAAPA will move into its brand-new world-class city campus in Yagan Square in the Perth CBD in 2025 as part of an exciting expansion plan.
+ECU’s CBD campus will bring together teaching and research in the areas of Creative Industries, Law, Business and Technology.
+This will be where innovative thinkers, adaptive learners and global citizens meet to develop into the leaders of tomorrow.
 This is unequivocally the most exciting time of all to join the university as it embarks on this further growth and transformational journey.

-WAAPA is now welcoming applications from collaborative, articulate and highly organised individuals to join us as an academic leader on our transformational journey and contribute to our existing specialist and highly dedicated team of acting practitioners and educators.
+Collaborative, articulate and highly organised individuals are invited to apply for Senior Lecturer (Acting) to join us as an academic leader on our transformational journey and contribute to our existing specialist and highly dedicated team of acting practitioners and educators.

-As a Senior Lecturer within WAAPA, you will be expected to contribute to the artistic and scholarly vision of the Performance discipline and support the School in the pursuit of our strategic goals.
-As Course Coordinator for the Bachelor of Arts (Acting), you will be responsible for the development and delivery of the BA Program, uniting rigorous skills-based actor training with local, national and international guest directors and organisations, to simulate real-life industry programs and productions; resulting in graduates who are prepared for a career both in Australia and internationally.
+As Senior Lecturer within WAAPA, you will be expected to contribute to the artistic and scholarly vision of the Performance discipline and support the School in the pursuit of our strategic goals.
+As Course Coordinator for the Bachelor of Arts (Acting), you will be responsible for the development and delivery of the program.
+The Bachelor of Arts (Acting) program delivers rigorous, practical, skills-based actor training led by a team of ongoing staff, dedicated sessional teachers and guest artists.
+It simulates real-life industry experiences including fully staged productions to produce highly sought-after graduates who are prepared for a career both in Australia and internationally.

-- A Certificate IV in Training & Assessment, in addition to the above is advantageous but not essential.
+- QUALIFICATIONS: Relevant tertiary qualifications (ideally PhD, but a minimum of Masters level) or equivalent professional industry experience.
+(Certificate IV in Training & Assessment in addition to the above is advantageous but not essential).

-- Demonstrated course administration skills including managing timetables, budgets, as well as course and unit documentation;
+- ADMINISTRATION: Demonstrated course and teaching administration skills including managing timetables, budgets, and curriculum documentation.

-- Demonstrated capacity to build strategic networks and collaborative relationships;
+- INDUSTRY CONNECTIONS: Demonstrated capacity to build strategic networks and collaborative relationships.

-- Capacity to foster a culture of adaptability, resilience and excellence;
+- LEADERSHIP: Experience leading dedicated teams of staff, both ongoing and sessional, and capacity to foster a culture of adaptability, resilience and excellence.

-- Demonstrated commitment to equity and inclusion; and
+- EQUITY: Demonstrated commitment to equity and inclusion.

 Academic staff are expected to achieve and maintain the outcomes outlined in the ECU Academic Staff Performance Expectations and Outcomes (ASPEO) Framework and applicable Academic Leadership role statement.